ThaaoBlues/ecosys/readme.md

 	NeedsInstaller        bool   // if we need to run the binary installer AppExecutableName       string // the name of to the main executable of your app,
-	// if the app does not have an installer, it will be <app_name.exe> (spaces replaced by '_') AppInstallerPath      string // the installer path
-	AppUninstallerPath    string // the uninstaller path
+	// if the app does not have an installer, it will be <app_name.exe> (spaces replaced by '_') AppInstallerPath      string // the installer/package file name (like installer.msi or app.deb) AppUninstallerPath    string // the uninstaller path
 	AppSyncDataFolderPath string // the folder where the data to synchronize is stored, relative to you app's root AppDescription        string // well that's the app's descriptions